-- 1. A short power-supply cord is provided to reduce the risks resulting from becoming entangled in or tripping over a longer cord. - 2.
-Longer cord sets or extension cords are available and may be used if care is exercised in their use.
-DO NOT let cord hang over edge of a table or counter. - 3.
-If a long cord or extension cord is used, - the marked electrical rating of the cord set or extension cord should be at least as great as the electrical rating of the appliance, - (2) the extension cord must be a grounding-type three-wire cord, and - (3) the longer cord should be arranged so that it will not drape over the countertop or tabletop where it can be pulled on by children or tripped over accidentally.
+- 1. A short power-supply cord is provided to reduce the risks resulting from becoming entangled in or tripping over a longer - 2.
+Longer cord sets or extension cords may be used if care is exercised in their use.
+DO NOT let cord hang over edge of a table or counter. - - The marked electrical rating of the cord set or extension cord should be at least as great as the electrical rating of the - The extension cord must be a grounding-type 3-wire cord. - The longer cord should be arranged so that it will not drape over the counter top or tabletop where it can be pulled on by children or tripped over accidentally.